Biography

 Whilst working in theatre, George began to write scores for television.
 His score for Stephen Poliakoff’s Hitting Town was the first of many TV adaptations he worked on.
 Throughout the ‘80s, he wrote the music for a variety of TV series, including the BAFTA-winning The Jewel in the Crown, The Monocled Mutineer, and Alan Bennett’s Talking Heads.
 He has also written many well-known themes for television, including BBC’s One O’Clock News, Six O’Clock News, Nine O’Clock News, Newsnight, The Money Programme, and the hit series Bergerac (another BAFTA winner).

 In 1990, George scored his first natural history documentary series, David Attenborough’s The Trials of Life, and followed it up with Attenborough’s next series, Life in the Freezer.
 This led to the producer Alastair Fothergill asking George to compose the music for The Blue Planet in 2001, which began a 10-year period of writing for natural history television programmes, including Planet Earth, Frozen Planet and Life.
+In 2022 George partnered up with Alastair Fothergill and David Attenborough again, this time for BBC One’s Wild Isles series.

 Film

 As an indirect result of studying with John Leach, and as a direct result of his work at Riverside Studios, George was asked by Richard Attenborough to co-write the score to the 1982 bopic Gandhi with Ravi Shankar.
 He went on to score four more of Attenborough’s films.
 In fact, many of the films he has scored have been the result of long-lasting relationships with directors, such as Stephen Frears, Nora Ephron, and Ken Loach.
-Some collaborations are particularly prolific: he has written scores for Loach’s last 17 films, including his new film, ‘Sorry We Missed You’, which premiered in competition at Cannes to an outstanding critical response.
-2019 also saw the release of Cold Pursuit with Liam Neeson and Red Joan starring Judi Dench and Sophie Cookson.
-Last year included Andy Tennant’s new film ‘The Secret: Dare To Dream’ and this year will so far bring ‘The United Way’, ‘Beat the Devil’ and ‘The Duke’.
-Just some of George’s other film credits include Cry Freedom, Shadowlands, Dangerous Liaisons, The Madness of King George, Memphis Belle, The Lady In The Van, Groundhog Day and so many more.
+Some collaborations are particularly prolific: he has written scores for Loach’s last 17 films, including Sorry We Missed You and the forthcoming The Old Oak which is in competition at the 2023 Cannes Film Festival.
+Other recent films include Cold Pursuit with Liam Neeson, Red Joan starring Judi Dench and Sophie Cookson, Andy Tennant’s The Secret: Dare To Dream, The United Way, Beat The Devil and The Duke and this year will so far bring ‘The United Way’, ‘Beat the Devil’ and ‘The Duke’.

 Hollywood Bowl Show 2002